rubymorillo/pocket-scrum-self-study-list/README.md

 # The Pocket Scrum Certification Self-Study List 🗂
 A small but formidable list of resources I'm using to prep for the Professional Scrum Master I certification!

-**UPDATE 30 APRIL** I passed the PSM I with a 93%!
+**UPDATE: 30 APRIL 2020** I passed the PSM I with a 93%!
 I've included a study tips section below to share what worked for me:

 ## Study Tips 👩🏽‍🏫
 - Take the Scrum Open Assessment first.
 This will help you know where you are and what you need to work on.